Ukrainian Skycutter: Flying

 This breed of tippler can obtain altitudes of one kilometer and remain there for an extended period of time.
 Unlike rollers, this breed flies straight up from their loft or coop, never in a circling motion.

+Skycutters depend on lifting air currents to fly, making the breed gliders.

 Diet

 The domesticated rock dove is a grain eater.
 A staple diet must contain 12%-17% protein and poultry grit.